rami-elementor/speedguard/README.txt

 = How tests are performed? =
 Starting from version 1.7 SpeedGuard is using [Google PageSpeed Insights API](https://developers.google.com/speed/pagespeed/insights/) which uses [Lighthouse](https://developers.google.com/web/tools/lighthouse) technology to perform tests.
+From there we have Core Web Vitals data for specific URLs of your website and for origin.
+(Same data, that you can see in [Google Search Console](https://search.google.com/search-console/about) under Core Web Vitals section.)

 = Do I need Google PageSpeed Insights API key to use SpeedGuard? = No, you don't.
 Just add pages you need to test.
+This freedom from Google might be over soon, in case it happens, I'll add the opportunity to run tests with your own API key.

-= Are the speed results for desktop or mobile users? = You can choose the type of device to emulate:
+= Are the tests results for desktop or mobile users? = For both.
+Automatically.
-* Desktop
-* Mobile

 = Is it compatible with WordPress Multisite? =
 It is!
 Use per-site activation.